CoffeeCone/PokeMMO_MouseWalker/README.txt

 free to experiment though.
 See what value suits you.

+ENABLE_AB - If set to true, the key A and key B bindings to the left and right mouse clicks will be enabled.
+If set to false, it will not be bound to left and right mouse clicks.

 4. BUG REPORTS
 --------------
-Report bugs to me via PM on the forums.
+Report bugs to me via me@shedosurashu.com mail.

 5. ABOUT